hunt-genes/SMED8020/Day3-1-METAL/Day3_MetaAnalysis_ANSWERS.md

 No. METAL has the ability to apply a genomic control correction to all input files.
 METAL will estimate the inflation of the test statistic by comparing the median test statistic to that expected by chance, and then apply the genomic control correction to the p-values (for SAMPLESIZE weighted meta-analysis) or the standard error (for STDERR weighted meta-analysis).
 This should only be applied to files with whole genome data (i.e. should not be used for settings where results are only available for a candidate locus or a small number of SNPs selected for follow-up of GWAS results).
 Genomic control settings can be customized for each input file.
 We recommend applying genomic control correction to all input files that include genomewide data and, in addition, to the meta-analysis results.
 To apply genomic control to the meta-analysis results, just perform an initial meta-analysis and then load the initial set of results into METAL to get final, genomic control adjusted results.

+In LDL_metal.sh we have `GENOMICCONTROL ON` commented out.
+When we have a `#` at the front of the line in a script, we that means it will not be read by the computer.
+This means we did not use genomic control.
+We can also tell this in the .log file.

 ****What does it mean to set the minimum weight to 10,000?****
+From the [documentation](https://genome.sph.umich.edu/wiki/METAL_Documentation) we read:
+"To restrict the output to only markers that have at least a specific number of individuals analysed (or weight)"

 METAL does not require that all input files report a result for every marker.
 Any available data is used.
 To restrict the output to only markers that have at least a specific number of individuals analysed (or weight), use a command like the following:
 `MINWEIGHT 10000`
 This will restrict the output to show only Markers with a total sample size of at least 10,000 individuals.

 ****What is the difference between "ANALYZE" and "ANALYZE HETEROGENEITY"?****
 The METAL `ANALYZE HETEROGENEITY` requires a second pass of analysis to decide whether observed effect sizes (or test statistics) are homogeneous across samples.
+This is done with Cochran's Q test.
+When this is used, additional columns are created with the test statistics.

 ****How might you create the config file if your summary statistics files had different header labels?****
+In `LDL_metal.sh`, we process each file after describing the column names once, because the column names (e.g. SNPID, Allele2, Allele1, BETA) are consistent across files.
+If they were not consitent, we would need to define the file-specific column names with MARKER ALLELE EFFECT etc. one by one and call PROCESS FILENAME directly after those specifications.

 The header for each of these columns must be specified so that METAL knows how to interpret the data.
 An example is given below:

 ```